mienxiu/redis-sizer/README.md

 - `--pattern`: Pattern to filter keys [default: *]
 - `--sample-size`: Number of keys to sample [default: None]
 - `--namespace-separator`: Separator for key namespaces [default: :]
-- `--namespace-level`: Number of namespace levels to aggregate keys by.
+- `--namespace-level`: Maximum number of namespace levels to aggregate keys by.
 0 means no aggregation. [default: 0]
 - `--memory-unit`: Memory unit for display in result table [default: B]
 - `--top`: Maximum number of rows to display in result table [default: 10]
 - `--scan-count`: `COUNT` option for scanning keys [default: 1000]